CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 ### Features

-- Basic path tracer
+- Basic path tracer with lambert and specular reflection
 - Toggleable option to sort rays by material type
 - Toggleable first bounce cache
   - Disabled for now because it seems to slow performance at higher maximum depths
 - Russian roulette path termination
+- Specular refraction
-- Refraction
+- Depth of field

 ### Planned features

-- Fix first bounce cache (even though it won't actually be used)
+- Add slider for depth of field? (which should reset pathtracer state when changed)
 - Mesh loader
   - Textures
 - Open Image Denoise